How To Cook Prime Rib: 2 Easy Ways

 One thing you’ll notice about prime rib is that it appears pinker in color than most roasts tend to be.
 Some people don’t like eating something that may look “uncooked.”

-Mark loves his prime rib cooked to medium rare, which means the meat is cooked to about 140 degrees.
-The rare cuts will come out more juicy, if that’s the way you like it.
-Cook it longer or at a higher temp and it may be more tough, chewy, and dry to the taste.
-You’ll learn through experience, so try different-sized roasts and a variety of cooking times.
+Mark loves his prime rib cooked medium rare, which means the meat is cooked to about 140 degrees.
+The rare cuts will come out more juicy if that’s the way you like it.
+Cook it longer or at a higher temperature, and it may be more challenging, chewier, and dryer to the taste.
+You’ll learn through experience, so try different-sized roasts and various cooking times.

 Can Prime Rib be cooked Well Done?

-As mentioned a couple of times above, the more well-done cuts will be found at the end of the roast where the meat is thinner.
-If you and your guests want a thicker cut but cooked to be considered well-done throughout, you may find that the end cuts are cooked past the desired level.
+As mentioned several times above, the more well-done cuts will be found at the end of the roast, where the meat is thinner.
+If you and your guests want a thicker cut to be considered well-done throughout, you may find that the end cuts are cooked past the desired level.

 It’s great that you can cook this roast to a degree that will please everyone, just keep track of cooking times and internal temps as outlined in the recipe.